Eesa2004/portfolio/README.md

 # Eesa's Project Portfolio

 Welcome to my project index!
-Here you’ll find a categorized list of my work in **data engineering**, SQL, and Python development.
+Here you’ll find a categorised list of my work in **data engineering**, SQL, and Python development.

 **Check out my [profile](https://github.com/Eesa2004) for an overview of myself**